GiftMbon/alx_final_project/README.md

 ##Installation
 #Prerequisites
-	•	Python 3
+1. Python 3
-	•	MongoDB installed
+2. MongoDB installed
-	•	FFmpeg installed on your system
+3. FFmpeg installed on your system
-	•	A RapidAPI account and IMDb API key
+4. A RapidAPI account and IMDb API key

 #Steps
 1. Clone the repository:
 git clone https://github.com/GiftMbon/alx_final_project.git
 cd alx_final_project
 2. Create a virtual environment and activate it: python3 -m venv venv source venv/bin/activate
 3. Install the required dependencies: pip install -r requirements.txt
 4. Set up your MongoDB:
-	•	Ensure MongoDB is running locally or remotely.
+-Ensure MongoDB is running locally or remotely.
-	•	Update the MongoDB URI in the config.py file or set it as an environment variable:
+-Update the MongoDB URI in the config.py file or set it as an environment variable:
 MONGO_URI = "mongodb://localhost:27017/streamvidz"
 5. Configure your RapidAPI key:
-	•	Replace your_api_key_here in app.py with your RapidAPI IMDb API key.
+-Replace your_api_key_here in app.py with your RapidAPI IMDb API key.
 6. Run the application:
 python3 app.py
 7. Access the application:
-	•	Open your browser and navigate to http://127.0.0.1:5000.
+-Open your browser and navigate to http://127.0.0.1:5000.

 ##API Integration
-	•	IMDb API: Used to fetch movie data (title, description, poster, etc.).
+-IMDb API: Used to fetch movie data (title, description, poster, etc.).
-	•	FFmpeg: Used to stream video results from movie URLs.
+-FFmpeg: Used to stream video results from movie URLs.

 ##Troubleshooting
-	•	Invalid API Key: Ensure your RapidAPI IMDb API key is correct and hasn’t expired.
+-Invalid API Key: Ensure your RapidAPI IMDb API key is correct and hasn’t expired.
-	•	MongoDB Connection Errors: Verify that your MongoDB URI is correctly configured and the database is running.
+-MongoDB Connection Errors: Verify that your MongoDB URI is correctly configured and the database is running.
-	•	FFmpeg Issues: Ensure FFmpeg is installed and available in your system’s PATH.
+-FFmpeg Issues: Ensure FFmpeg is installed and available in your system’s PATH.

 ##License